Designed for Growth: Scale your recurring revenue with the new Teamgate SaaS CRM. Explore SaaS Features →

 The Current State

 Understand your prospect’s existing pain clearly.
-For instance, our SaaS sales team identified hidden inefficiencies causing three-month delays in revenue cycles.
-The customer’s current state consists of:
+For instance, a SaaS sales team might uncover inefficiencies causing three-month delays in revenue cycles.

 To uncover a problem’s root cause, you’ll need to ask a variety of questions.